xItem added to basket

 I had always wondered what was in this diary.
 I now discover a young man who is passionate in so many different ways.
 He is passionate in his openness to new experience and in his desire to describe everything he sees with scrupulous attention to detail.
 He is passionate about the people he meets from many nations and cultures and is often astounded by their ability and integrity.
 He is passionate in his anger when he confronts social injustice and exploitation.
 Above all he is passionate about his Christianity and is determined to live it fully and without hypocrisy.
 In this diary we see Carl Rogers the idealist for whom, sadly, Christianity and the Christian Church were ultimately to prove wanting.
 If this had not been so the world might never have known client-centred therapy and the person-centred approach.
 God moves in a mysterious way … Brian Thorne, Co-founder, The Norwich Centre, Emeritus Professor of Counselling, University of East Anglia, Norwich

-Ninety years after they were written, these pages sparke with a freshness and frankness that even in the 21st century, seem contemporary … The diaries are astonishingly well written; the narrative is so compelling and detailed that I could not put it down.
+Ninety years after they were written, these pages sparkle with a freshness and frankness that even in the 21st century, seem contemporary … The diaries are astonishingly well written; the narrative is so compelling and detailed that I could not put it down.
 It was like hearing the future psychologist Carl Rogers who I knew so well, in the clear thoughts, descriptions and reflections of the boy becoming a man.
-Marueen O'Hara, Ph.D.
+Maureen O'Hara, Ph.D.
 Professor of Psychology, National University, La Jolla, CA.

 Jeffrey H D Cornelius-White

 Jeffrey H.D.
-Cornelius-White, PsyD, LPC is Dean’s Fellow for Teaching and Learning, Associate Professor of Counseling, and former Director of School Counseling at Missouri State University and Adjunct Assistant Professor for the Cooperative EdD Program in Educational Leadership and Policy Analysis University of Missouri-Columbia, USA.
-He is also Co-Editor of the Person-Centered Journal, Content Editor of the Journal of Border Educational Research, and a World Association for Person-Centered and Experiential Psychotherapy and Counseling board member.
-He is co-author of Learner-Centered Instruction (Sage 2008) andFacilitating Young People's Development (PCCS Books).
-His work usually concerns person-centred and social justice issues in counselling psychology and education.
+Cornelius-White, PsyD, LPC is Professor of Counseling and doctoral faculty for the Cooperative EdD Program in Educational Leadership and Policy Analysis University of Missouri-Columbia, USA.
+He is also Co-Editor of Person-Centered and Experiential Psychotherapies, a former chair of the board of the World Association for Person-Centered and Experiential Psychotherapy and Counseling and editor of other journals.
+He is author or editor of about 100 publications, including Carl Rogers’ China Diary (PCCS), two interdisciplinary handbooks on the person-centered approach (Springer), and Person-Centered Approaches for Counselors (Sage).
+His work usually concerns person-centred and social justice issues in counseling psychology, and education.

 Read more

-Natalie Rogers
+Natalie Rogers (1928 – 2015)

 Read more